James Lambdin

 James Reid Lambdin (May 10, 1807 – 1889) was an American born artist, famous for many of his portraits of U.S. Presidents.

-Life
+Early life and education

 Lambdin was born on May 10, 1807, in Pittsburgh, Pennsylvania.
 He later studied art in Philadelphia for two years (1823–25) under the tutelage of Thomas Sully.

+Career

+Lambdin painted portraits of U.S. Presidents, including William Henry Harrison and Zachary Taylor.
+He was professor of fine arts at the University of Pennsylvania in Philadelphia.

+Personal life

-He is famous for his portraits of U.S. Presidents, including portraits of William Henry Harrison and Zachary Taylor.
-Lambdin became professor of fine arts at the University of Pennsylvania.
-He had one son, George C. Lambdin, born in 1830 in Pittsburgh.
-In 1839, he was elected into the National Academy of Design as an Honorary Academician.
+He had one son, George Cochran Lambdin, born in Pittsburgh in 1830, who also became an artist.
+In 1839, he was elected to the National Academy of Design as an honorary academician.